brierley/brierley.github.io/_posts/blog/2015-07-10-Dockerized-Development-Part-I.md

 ### 2. Installing Meteor

-Let's get re-focused on what this tutorial is really about - harnessing the power of Docker as a development and distribution platform.
+Let's get re-focused on what this tutorial is really about - harnessing the power of Docker as an application development and distribution platform.
 For that, we'll need Meteor.

+> For help on getting Meteor up and running, go <a href="http://docs.meteor.com/#/full/" target="_blank">**here**</a>.

-Mac OS X
+#### Mac OS X

-If you're on a Mac, simply open up a terminal window and enter the following:
+If you're on a Mac, simply open up a terminal window and enter the following to install Meteor:

 {% highlight bash %}
 curl https://install.meteor.com/ | sh
 {% endhighlight %}

-Windows
+#### Windows

 If you're using a Windows machine, you can download the official Meteor installer <a href="https://install.meteor.com/windows" target="_blank">**here**</a>.

+### 3. Creating Your First Meteor App

+You should now have both Docker and Meteor installed.
+Next, we'll start with creating a basic Meteor app to walk through the basics of wrapping our app with a Docker container.

+### 4. Building a Docker Image For Your App